Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - Fair Work Commission finds that an employee was harshly, unjustly, or unreasonably AND it was not genuine redundancy
 - Businesses can object to claims if they can show that the claim was ineligible and that all statements made about the employee were correct
 - Some businesses will avoid the costs and risks associated with possible unfair dismissal claims by during casuals or contractors
+- Others implement probation periods or focus on more o